data-science-competitions/Kaggle-Driver-Telematics-Analysis/README.md

   coordinates $(X,Y)$ of a trip, rotate them with regard to the centroid mean, and calculate measurements with respect to the time dimension, such as: speed, acceleration, distance, and orientation at each sec
+* functions/getSpatialMeasurements - this function takes the Cartesian
+  coordinates $(X,Y)$ of a trip, simplified it by removing the time dimension utilizing RDP (Ramer–Douglas–Peucker), and making coordinates pairs of equally spaced length.
 * unittests/test_all.m - run all unit tests

 [AXA]: https://www.kaggle.com/c/axa-driver-telematics-analysis